 - The Developmental route is for providers offering learning opportunities below degree level that have already been verified by an awarding body such as the SQA.
 The process is paper based; the submission is shared with the panel electronically and discussed in teleconference before a decision is agreed. - The Professional route is for providers offering learning opportunities at degree and post graduate level.
-The process involves a significant written submission followed by a panel visit to the provider. - The Standards Council Standards Mark has been developed to recognise the quality of CLD learning opportunities provided within CLD sector.
-The Standards Mark looks at the whole range of learning opportunities offered, not one specific programme, as well as the learning culture of the organisation.
+The process involves a significant written submission followed by a panel visit to the provider. - The Standards Mark has been developed to recognise the quality of CLD professional learning/training opportunities provided within CLD sector.
+The Standards Mark looks at the whole range of learning opportunities offered to staff and/or volunteers, not one specific programme, as well as the learning culture of the organisation.